ratify-project/ratify/docs/design/kmp-periodic-retrieval.md

 # Periodic Key & Certificate Retrieval for KMP

 Author: Josh Duffney (@duffney)

 Tracked issues in scope:

 - https://github.com/ratify-project/ratify/issues/1131

 Proposal ref:

 - https://github.com/ratify-project/ratify/blob/dev/docs/proposals/Automated-Certificate-and-Key-Updates.md

 ## Problem Statement

-Ensuring the integrity and authenticity of images through signing and verification involves using tools like Notation with code-signing certificates in Azure Key Vault (AKV) or Cosign with key pairs stored in AKV.
-In Kubernetes (K8s), verification of these signed images with Ratify requires configuring corresponding certificates or keys using a custom resource called KeyManagementProvider (KMP).
-However, a significant challenge arises due to the key and certificate rotation practices within a Key Management System (KMS).

-In v1.2.0 or earlier, Ratify does not support automatic key rotation, requiring manual updates to the KMP resource to accommodate key rotation.
-Meaning that Ratify continues to use the cached versions of keys or certificates, leading to potential issues such as:
+In v1.2.0 and earlier, Ratify does not support automatic refreshing, requiring manual updates to the KMP resource to accommodate key and certificate changes.
+This also means that Ratify continues to use the cached versions of keys or certificates, leading to potential issues such as:

 **Signature Verification Failures**: When images are signed with a newly rotated key version, Ratify’s cached key version fails to verify these signatures.